tektoncd/community/teps/0065-retry-failed-tasks-on-demand.md

 ### Goals

-1. Explore both the merits and demerits in having a new mechanism for on-demand retrying, an _only a failed_ pipeline.
+1. Explore both the merits and demerits in having a new mechanism for on-demand retrying, _a failed_ `pipelineRun`.
 2. A pipeline may either have failed due to some failures in the tasks or may be user invoked cancel request.
-Retry only the failed/canceled tasks for a failed `pipelineRun`.
+Resume the failed/canceled `pipelineRun`.

 ### Non-Goals